• Skip to primary navigation

 Three small pieces of French bread with a thick spread of pesto on top, on crinkled parchment paper with lemons behind them.

 • My favorite use for this pesto is to serve as a sauce with fish and seafood -- especially salmon.
 The flavors are spectacular together!
-You can also bake fish with it.
+You can also bake fish with the lemon pesto on top.

 • Try spreading pesto on your pizza instead of red sauce.
 Here's a scrumptious Pesto Pizza recipe.